owikle/topicmodeling/content/1-intro.md

 {% capture text %}
 **Activity: Find a Text**
 1. Go to [https://archive.org/details/waldenorlifeinwo1854thor/page/n3](https://archive.org/details/waldenorlifeinwo1854thor/page/n3){:target='_blank'}, the record for an 1854 edition of Henry David Thoreau's Walden on [Archive.org](https://archive.org/)
 2. Take a look at the download options on the right side of the page.
-Click on `Full Text`
+At the bottom of this box, click on `SHOW ALL`
-3. This will take you to a page containing all of the book's text.
-You'll need to select all of this text, copy it, and paste it into a new file in your text editor.
-If you copied over some extra material from the webpage (not actually included in the book), you may also need to delete this from the top of your text file (from `Skip to main content` down to `See other formats`)
+3. Click on the .txt file (`waldenorlifeinwo1854thor_djvu.txt`).
+This opens the text in a new tab.
+Select all of this text, copy it, and paste it into a new file in Visual Studio Code.
 4. Save this file as walden.txt
 5. Take a moment to refer back to the digitized pages of the book.
-How is their layout and content represented in the text file you just created?
+How are the layout and content of the original images transformed in the text file you just created?
 {% endcapture %}
 {% include alert.md text=text color=secondary %}

 **Getting to know your corpus**
-- Text analysis allows us to look at the big picture, usually allowing us to explore broad patterns that span large bodies of text.
+- Text analysis allows us to look at the big picture, usually enabling us to explore broad patterns that span large bodies of text.
 However, this doesn't absolve you from actually having to read some of the text you are analyzing.
 In order to understand the outputs from the algorithms you run on your text, and to be sure that the results you are getting are actually valid, you need to be somewhat familiar with the text you are analyzing.
 - See ["When you have a MALLET, everything looks like a nail"](http://sappingattention.blogspot.com/2012/11/when-you-have-mallet-everything-looks.html) for an example of what can happen when you're not familiar with your data or the tools you're using.

 ## Defining Units of Analysis